mattpap/masters-thesis/sphinx/src/groebner.rst

         return expand(lcm(LM(f), LM(g))*(1/LT(f)*f - 1/LT(g)*g))

 utilizing SymPy's built--in polynomial manipulation functions :func:`LT`, :func:`LM`, :func:`lcm`
 and :func:`expand`, as well as multivariate polynomial arithmetics.

-..
-TODO: tell about orderings of monomials

-..    with PolyContext(x, y, z, order='lex'):
-..        h = s_polynomial(f, g)
+For readability purpose, we skipped in this definition important information about the ordering of polynomials.
+What is an ordering of monomials?
+For now it is sufficient to assume that it exists and is fixed.
+In the following sections we will investigate this in detail.

 What is a |groebner| basis?
 ---------------------------